We are in the process of updating and improving this page so apologies for the duplicates of data

 On the Eurostar website, it is possible to look at high speed links to Eurostar hubs from cities across France and western Germany as well as the Belgium and the Netherlands.

-Train travel is the Green Option for travelling to and within the UK.
+Train travel is the Green Option for travelling into the UK from mainland Europe..
 It is, unfortunately, often quite expensive.

 There are a number of bus routes from mainland Europe into the UK.
 They may be cheap (Berlin - Birmingham is approx. £70) but can be quite a long journey (Berlin - Birmingham is around 30 hrs with Flixbus).